Are you tired of winging it when publishing on social media? Do you feel like you’re always scrambling for fresh content?

 • Geo-targeting

 An effective social media calendar should help you create impactful, relatable content for your audience.
-That’s why it’s critical that you first understand your target audience and their interests.

 Image via Statista